About penis problems

 Genital warts are caused by the human papilloma virus (HPV).
 Warts often happen in clusters and can be very small.
 Genital warts are spread through skin-to-skin contact, so it is important to use condoms if you or your partner is infected.

-Genital warts are treated by either topical antiviral ointment or if resistant, freezing with topical liquid nitrogen.
-Although these treatments get rid of the warts, they do not get rid of the virus and warts may come back on the skin or in the eye of the penis.
+Genital warts are treated by either topical antiviral ointment or if that does not work, freezing with topical liquid nitrogen.
+Although these treatments get rid of the warts, they do not get rid of the HPV virus and warts may come back on the skin or in the eye of the penis.
 An inspection of the inside of the penis may be needed to fully treat the warts.

 What is priapism?

 Priapism is an erection that lasts for more than three hours and is usually very painful.
-Blood becomes trapped in the penis and does not return to circulation.
+Blood becomes trapped in the penis and does not return to the circulation.
 It is not always related to sexual stimulation.
-If priapism is not treated, it can lead to permanent damage to the erectile tissue in the penis and the inability to get an erection.
+If priapism is not treated, it can lead to permanent damage to the erectile tissue in the penis and make a man unable to get an erection.
 Priapism can happen to males at any age.